Ircama/osm-carto-tutorials/pages/41_updating-data.md

     osmosis --read-replication-interval-init workingDirectory=$WORKOSM_DIR

 A default *configuration.txt* file and another one named *download.lock* will be created. *download.lock* can be ignored (as used by Osmosis to ensure that only one copy is running at a time).

+A current [issue](https://trac.openstreetmap.org/ticket/5483) with Osmosis is that it creates a default configuration with a *http* url instead of using *https*.
+Fortunately, it can be fixed by manually adjusting the *configuration.txt* file, by substituting *http* with *https*; then all updates will use the new url.

-You might need to manually edit *configuration.txt* and change the url to the one of minute or hourly replicate.
+You might also need to edit *configuration.txt* and change the replication period.
 By default, this points to minutely diffs (`baseUrl=https://planet.openstreetmap.org/replication/minute`).
 If you want hourly or daily you should edit the file so that it references the related replication diffs URLs: `https://planet.openstreetmap.org/replication/hour/`, or `https://planet.openstreetmap.org/replication/day/`.

 Notice that the URL shall use https and not http.